 Ever desireless, one can see the mystery.

 How hard this is for human brains that want to categorize and control!

 Could the end of our explorations really be here, right now?
 Is it ultimately so simple, so obvious?
 I believe it is.
 And this awareness can infuse every task with new meaning.
 Thich Nhat Hanh says this about his fellow community members at Plum Village.

 “When we wash dishes…it is to live every minute of the washing.
 Wash each bowl…in such a way that joy, peace, and happiness are possible.
 Imagine you are giving a bath to the baby Buddha.
 It is a sacred act.
 I have arrived.
 I am home.
 Through these two phrases, you can experience a lot of joy and happiness.”

 Eliot’s words are probably true.
 We will not cease from exploration.
 We will continue to invent elaborate rituals designed to find the One.

 But what if, sooner than later, we discovered we are already home?

-(Image credit: Presence 1 by Angelica Gudino.
+(Image credit: First by Angelica Gudino.
 Find her here)